-The Innovation booklet '100 questions about innovation' ends Flemish entrepreneurs and company directors a helping hand by providing practical information on how to urm a good idea into an innovative product or service.
+The Innovation booklet.
+'100 questions about innovation' lends Flemish entrepreneurs and company directors a helping hand by providing practical information on how to turn a good idea into an innovative product on service.

 This second edition is published by the Science and Innovation Administration in co-operation with IWT-Vlaanderen.